jamesbriggs/perl-petstore-enhanced/README.md

 Perl Swagger2 lets you define your API spec in YAML or JSON, then automatically generates the following:

-- input and output validation
+- input and output parameter validation
 - controller (aka dispatcher or router) to map URLs to function calls
-- display of HTML documentation for end-users
+- displays API documentation in HTML for end-users
 - automatic content negotiation for JSON, XML and text.
-- display of routes for debugging:
+- displays routes for debugging:

 ```